 - 1. Full name of student

-- 2. Address(es)

-- 3. Email Address (College Issued)

-- 4. Program of Study
+- 2. Program of Study

-- 5. Dates of attendance
+- 3. Dates of attendance

-- 6. Degrees, diplomas, certificate awards and dates received
+- 4. Degrees, diplomas, certificate awards and dates received

-- 7. Participation in student organizations and activities
+- 5. Participation in student organizations and activities

 FERPA Objection

 Any adult student or minor student's parent who objects to the release of this directory information under FERPA should file an objection in writing clearly stating what directory information should not be released to third parties.
 FERPA Objection Forms must be completed and submitted to the Office of the Registrar by the first day of the semester.